-On March 13, 2017, the FDA approved ribociclib, an oral cyclin-dependent kinase (CDK) 4/6 inhibitor, in combination with an aromatase inhibitor (AI), for treatment of postmenopausal women with hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative advanced or metastatic breast cancer.1
+On March 13, 2017, the FDA approved ribociclib (Kisqali), an oral cyclin-dependent kinase (CDK) 4/6 inhibitor, in combination with an aromatase inhibitor (AI), for treatment of postmenopausal women with hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative advanced or metastatic breast cancer.1

 Ribociclib is only the second agent in this class to be approved in this setting (palbociclib was approved in combination with letrozole in February 20151 and with fulvestrant in February 20162) and, although practitioners are becoming more comfortable with the class, there are several commonsense recommendations gleaned through clinical use that can help patients tolerate therapy well, stay on therapy, and thus derive optimal benefit from it.

 The approval of the first CDK 4/6 inhibitor (palbociclib) for treatment of hormone-receptor-positive, HER2-negative newly diagnosed metastatic breast cancer together with letrozole in 20152 (and with fulvestrant in 20163) heralded a new perspective on systemic therapy for this most common breast tumor subtype.
 Although most breast cancers are hormone-receptor positive and HER2-negative, until recently, the lack of a discernible “target”—aside from the hormone receptors estrogen and progesterone—rendered them less treatable than more aggressive malignant types with specific (ie, targetable) molecular alterations.
 However, with the development of the CDK 4/6 inhibitor class of agents, the oncology community is once again energized to seek novel ways to attack tumor cells in hormone-positive disease.